Manic Pop Thrill

 Manic Pop Thrill is the debut studio album by Irish indie rock band That Petrol Emotion.
 It was released in 1986, through record label Demon.

 Two singles were released from the album: "It's a Good Thing" and "Natural Kind of Joy".

 Release and reception

 Manic Pop Thrill reached No. 84 in the UK Albums Chart.

-AllMusic called Manic Pop Thrill "an inspired debut".
+AllMusic retrospectively called Manic Pop Thrill "an inspired debut".

 Track listing

-13-15 were also bonus tracks on the original 1986 Demon CD release.
+13–15 were also bonus tracks on the original 1986 Demon CD release.
 One edition of the Demon LP included the "It's a Good Thing" 12" single (c/w "The Deadbeat" and "Mine") as a bonus record, complete with picture sleeve.